dehaenw/dehaenw.github.io/docs/about.markdown

 Beyond my main affiliation, I am also connected to the Department of Informatics and Chemistry where I work on cheminformatics research.

+Beware, there are two more Wims you may be confusing me with.
+The first one is Wim A. Dehaen.
+He is also active in the chemistry field and you can find his site [here](https://chem.kuleuven.be/en/research/mds/losa).
+He is my father.
+Another similarly named person is [Wim Dehaene](https://micas.esat.kuleuven.be/team/wim-dehaene).
+He is a professor active in the field of electic engineering.
+No family relation with this one.

 I have several interests, here are a few of them:

 - Cheminformatics: